-- Marking Your Algorithm: Make sure you place an oval around all parts of your algorithm (parent and children). - Marking Your Abstraction: Place your rectangle around the code where you create your abstraction (e.g., define a function), NOT where you use the abstraction (e.g., call a function). - Commenting and Collaboration: You may work with a partner on the Create PT, but you must clearly indicate which parts you completed independently and which you completed together by using comments.
+- Making Your PDF: Use CodePrint to make a PDF of your program.
+It's designed specifically for the Create PT.
+You can find it from the link given above. - Marking Your Algorithm: Make sure you place an oval around all parts of your algorithm (parent and children). - Marking Your Abstraction: Place your rectangle around the code where you create your abstraction (e.g. define a function) not where you use the abstraction (e.g. call a function). - Commenting and Collaboration: You may work with a partner on the Create PT, but you must clearly indicate which parts you completed independently and which you completed together by using comments.
 For example:

 '''

 // I completed the section below with my collaborative partner

 // I completed this section independently

 // I have extended code found at [URL].
-My additions are below.
+The code below is my additions

 '''